Download PDF version of Tribunal hearings - Fact sheet (311 KB,PDF)

-If a National Board refers a matter to a tribunal, AHPRA and the Board encourage the practitioner to seek legal advice and representation through their professional indemnity insurer.
+If a National Board refers a matter to a tribunal, Ahpra and the National Board encourage the practitioner to seek legal advice and representation through their professional indemnity insurer.
 Some practitioners also choose to contact their professional association.

-Under the National Law1, a National Board must refer a matter about a registered health practitioner or student to a tribunal if the Board reasonably believes that the practitioner has behaved in a way that constitutes professional misconduct*; or the practitioner’s registration was improperly obtained because the Board was given false or misleading information.
-The Board must also refer the matter to a tribunal if a panel established by the Board requires the Board to do so (see also the panels information sheet).
+Under the National Law1, a National Board must refer a matter about a registered health practitioner or student to a tribunal if the National Board reasonably believes that the practitioner has behaved in a way that constitutes professional misconduct*; or the practitioner’s registration was improperly obtained because the National Board was given false or misleading information.
+The National Board must also refer the matter to a tribunal if a panel established by the National Board requires it to do so (see also the panels information sheet).